-Within 14 days of receiving a request, the governing board will provide the secretary of state insert 'and the LA' if you are a maintained school or pupil referral unit (PRU) with information about any suspensions or exclusions within the last 12 months.
+Within 14 days of receiving a request, the governing board will provide the secretary of state and the LA or pupil referral unit (PRU) with information about any suspensions or exclusions within the last 12 months.

 For any suspension of more than 5 school days, the governing board will arrange suitable full-time education for the pupil.
 This provision will begin no later than the sixth day of the suspension.